Click here to go to the Golden Gate Bridge Menu

 On weekdays before 3:30 PM maintenance crews are working on the west side and bikes have to take the Bay-side (east) sidewalk, where there are often lots of pedestrians.
 As Tom Stienstra of the Chronicle put it, before 3:30 PM weekdays be ready to “go slow, be courteous and prepare to stop for the Kodak moments.”

-If you’re an experienced rider on a quality street bike, the old route with the fast descent down the Sausalito lateral is described here.
+If you’re an experienced rider on a quality road bike, the old route with the fast descent down the Sausalito lateral is described here.

-We recommend the new Conzelman Road route to Sausalito for all bike riders crossing the Golden Gate Bridge due to its greater safety and even more beautiful views than the old route.
+We recommend the Conzelman Road route to Sausalito for visitors biking the Golden Gate Bridge due to its greater safety and even more beautiful views than the old route, which has speeding cars and a narrow shoulder.

-This new bike and pedestrian path was completed in 2014.
-It allowed us to cut several paragraphs of text on this page about how to maneuver safely through the dangerous old route.
+When this bike and pedestrian path was completed in 2014 it allowed us to cut several paragraphs of text on this page about how to maneuver safely through the dangerous old route.
 Here’s how to take the new path:

 After crossing the Bridge on the west (ocean side) sidewalk, you’ll see a marked bike path that leads through a small parking lot (shown below).
 If you crossed on the San Francsico-facing sidewalk, a tunnel beneath the Bridge connects the Vista Point parking lot with the Conzelman Road parking lot (click here for complete information), shown below.